 Breastfeeding support once you’re home

 A member of the lactation team will contact you to see if you have any questions or concerns.
-We also offer a breastfeeding support group, led by an IBCLC or a certified breastfeeding counselor.
+We also offer a breastfeeding support group, led by an IBCLC or a board-certified breastfeeding counselor.

 If you have any difficulties with breastfeeding, you can call or schedule an appointment at our Breastfeeding Center for a complete breastfeeding evaluation.
 If you plan to return to work, you can make an appointment four to six weeks beforehand to learn convenient and effective ways to continue breastfeeding while working.